SuboptimalEng/cpp-tutorials/README.md

 ## Who is this for?

 First and foremost, these C++ tutorials are meant for me.
-I find that I tend to forget topics that I've previously learned in a few months if I don't use them day-to-day.
+I found that I tend to forget topics that I've previously learned (in a few months time) if I don't use them on day-to-day basis.
 For example, I'll definitely forget many of the `lldb` commands if I don't use them often enough.
 So these tutorials act as a reference for my future self in-case I need a quick guide to help me get back up to speed.

 Aside from me, the type of person who will find these tutorials most useful is someone who who has completed 2+ years of undergraduate study in computer science.